Francis James Furey: Archbishop of San Antonio

-On May 23, 1969, Furey was appointed as the third archbishop of the Archdiocese of San Antonio by Paul VI.
-After his installation, Furey decided not to move into the large bishop's residence, choosing instead a two-room apartment in a poor part of the city.
+On May 23, 1969, Furey was appointed as the third archbishop of San Antonio by Paul VI.
+After his installation, Furey chose to reside two-room apartment in a poor section of San Antonio, Texas, rather than the bishop's residence.

 Furey established one of the first diocesan commissions for Mexican American affairs in the United States, and promoted the candidacy in 1970 of Reverend Patrick Flores as the first Mexican American bishop in the country.
 Furey was an outspoken supporter of Communities Organized for Public Service, a community organizing group in San Antonio.
-He also supported the Farah strike (October 1973) and the lettuce boycotts of the Texas Farm Workers Union.
+He also supported the Farah strike of 1973 in El Paso, Texas, and the lettuce boycotts of the Texas Farm Workers Union.
 He held various offices within the National Conference of Catholic Bishops, including chair of the Committee for the Campaign for Human Development.

-Furey was chaplain of the Texas State Council of the Knights of Columbus, bishop protector of the Catholic War Veterans of the U.S.A., and appointed by Texas Governor Preston Smith to the John F. Kennedy Memorial Commission.
-He was an honorary member of the United States Marine Corps, and received honorary degrees from La Salle College, St. Joseph College, Villanova University, St. John's University, Brooklyn, New York; Mount St. Mary's University, and Our Lady of the Lake University.
+Furey served as chaplain of the Texas State Council of the Knights of Columbus and bishop protector of the Catholic War Veterans of the US.
+He was appointed by Texas Governor Preston Smith to the 1970 commission for the creation of the John Fitzgerald Kennedy Memorial in Dallas, Texas.
+Furey was an honorary member of the United States Marine Corps.

 Death and legacy

-Francis Furey died of cancer in San Antonio on April 23,1979, at age 74.
+Francis Furey died of cancer in San Antonio on April 23, 1979, at age 74.
 He was buried in Holy Cross Cemetery in San Antonio.